rayapetkova/traditional-Bulgarian-dishes-by-regions-app/README.md

 ## 📖 Description

-The Traditional Bulgarian Dishes by Regions App is a Python application built with the Tkinter library that allows users to explore and discover traditional Bulgarian dishes organized by different regions of Bulgaria.
+The 'Traditional Bulgarian Dishes by Regions App' is a Python application built with the Tkinter library that allows users to explore and discover traditional Bulgarian dishes organized by different regions of Bulgaria.

 ## 🖼️ Screenshots - two examples